 FSC® Forest Stewardship Council® Chain of Custody Certification (CoC)

-Big River Group branches at Sydney, Melbourne and Brisbane are all Chain of Custody (CoC) certified under the Forest Stewardship Council® (FSC®) FSC-C011167 with the Certificate Registration Code SA-COC-002336.
+Big River Group branches at Sydney and Melbourne are all Chain of Custody (CoC) certified under the Forest Stewardship Council® (FSC®) FSC-C011167 with the Certificate Registration Code SA-COC-002336.
 A list of our certified product groups can be found by searching for Big River Group at the following link: http://info.fsc.org/certificate.php

 Big River’s LTWSAs include some 85% of the total timber sourced from plantation forests in NSW.
 This includes both pine and hardwood plantations.
 Big River is also regarded as the industry leader in adding value to these resources, in particular the hardwood plantations which were originally planted for low grade woodchip usage.
 Big River sees its unique processes as providing one of the best uses of such a resource, and currently utilises this timber to produce structural grade products, including formply, high quality flooring and stair tread material.
 The company has received considerable funding from the Government on the basis of this unique ability to add value to the resource.